-There are hundreds of fantastic games available for Android, and many cost nothing.
+There are many fantastic games available for Android smartphones that cost nothing.
 Whether ad-supported or based on a ‘freemium’ model, these titles are free – and guaranteed to make your day a little less painful.

 To help you find just the sort of thing you’re after, we’ve grouped the games into sections, so you can quickly grab the best platform games, endless runners, arcade games, shooters, puzzlers, strategy games, adventures, racers and sports titles.